iamtomhewitt/home-dashboard-recipe-manager/README.md

 ```

 ### `/planner (GET)`
-* Returns the weekly meal plan
+Returns the weekly meal plan.
+Specifying a day in the query parameter will return a specific day: `/planner?day=Monday`

 #### Responses
 * `200 success`